dariusz22p/TinWoo/README.md

 ## Building All componenets of TinWoo at once
 cd into the tinwoo folder then "make"

-## Build Tinwoo components individually
+## Build TinWoo components individually
 First, build and install usb libs - "make libusb".\
 Second, built Plutonium - "make plutonium".\
 Third, Make Tinwoo - "make tinwwoo".

-## Cleanup tinwoo once built
+## Cleanup tinWoo once built
 First, "make libusbclean".\
 Second, "make cleanplutonium".\
 Third, "make clean"

 ## Note
 This is a work in progress and lets you build with new libnx, plutonium packages.
 Some stuff still needs fixed to work with the new plutonium and libnx changes.
-Stuff still to fix:
+Stuff still to fix:\
-Font sizes in menus.
+Font sizes in menus.\
-Threading in the main menu - to stop GUI freezing.
+Threading in the main menu - to stop GUI freezing.\
-Options page - stop jumping back to top of page after something is selected Touchscreen not working properly.
+Options page - stop jumping back to top of page after something is selected.\
+Touchscreen not working properly.\
 Probably the makefile for linux - and maybe some other stuff.